 When it comes to viewing properties, try not to let the emotive aspect dominate your thinking.

-From securing a mortgage to submitting an offer on a property, take each step carefully and thoroughly including - especially once you start viewing homes when the emotive side can especially loom large.
+From securing a mortgage to submitting an offer on a property, take each step carefully and thoroughly including researching the location - especially once you start viewing homes when the emotive side can especially loom large.

 Don’t be rushed by worries you may lose the property to other buyers; far better to ensure peace of mind than make a rushed decision.